erikrose/peep/README.rst

     Not proceeding to installation.
 2. Vet the packages coming off PyPI in whatever way you typically do.
-3. Add the recommended hash lines to your requirements.txt, each one directly above the requirement it applies to.
+3. Add the recommended hash lines to your ``requirements.txt``, each one directly above the requirement it applies to.
 (The hashes are of the original, compressed tarballs from PyPI.)
 4. In the future, always use ``peep install`` to install your requirements.
 You